It’s not just about the money and job market. With the fast-paced changes, building a flexible and adaptable career can make all the difference.

 Most importantly, does this fit your lifestyle needs?
 Looking at a ball-park figure salary is great, but salaries and opportunities vary across the country from big cities to small towns – would you be willing to move?

-What are the day to day demands of the job?
+What is the day to day demands of the job?

 Some jobs also make a lot of money, but are very demanding on your time and resources – is working 12 hours a day the lifestyle you want?